micmejia/bible-dump/AMPC/Luke/Luke 1.md

-But _when she saw him_, she was greatly troubled _and_ disturbed _and_ confused at what he said and kept revolving in her mind what such a greeting might mean.
+But when she saw him, she was greatly troubled and disturbed and confused at what he said and kept revolving in her mind what such a greeting might mean.